nils865/slimePerimeterCalculator/README.md

 ## Slime Chunk Finder
 This searches for the best place to build a Slime Farm with a given Seed Radius

-\nOutputs in a custom .scf file, just like a text file
+Outputs in a custom .scf file, just like a text file

 ## Arguments
 - `Color` `true` or `false` enables the colored output